raccoonML/Real-Time-Voice-Cloning/README.md

 # Real-Time Voice Cloning

-This is an actively-developed fork of @CorentinJ's famous Real Time Voice Cloning (RTVC) repository.
-If you are not a developer, please download a [release](https://github.com/raccoonML/Real-Time-Voice-Cloning/releases) for the best experience.
+This is a fork of @CorentinJ's famous Real Time Voice Cloning (RTVC) repository.
+Please download a [release](https://github.com/raccoonML/Real-Time-Voice-Cloning/releases) for the best experience.

 ## Development roadmap
 * [ ] Integrate hifi-gan vocoder - [in progress!](https://github.com/raccoonML/Real-Time-Voice-Cloning/tree/hifi-gan)

+### Other features identified but not committed
 * [ ] Add support for other languages
 * [ ] Preprocess cleanup and improvements
 * [ ] Encoder model updates